A Rage to LIVE. The Why.

 Boston.
 February 2015.
 A matchbox studio apartment.
 A best friend who had flown back early from Bahrain to California, then driven to Massachusetts.
 The words “Adenoid Cystic Carcinoma” rang in our heads, an echo of the cancer diagnosis I had just been given.
 These are the things I remember, the things I carry from that day.
 Carson heard the diagnosis, reached into his bag and pulled out a 38 year old bottle of scotch.
 We were dreaming of a trip to sail the 7 seas and climb the 7 summits.
 The scotch was supposed to be the bottle we drank atop every peak conquered, every time we risked bodily harm and the possibility that there might not be a return journey home.
 Some might say the heart of the ocean or the tip of the peak is the very centre of the world for that confrontation.
 For me, it was there.
 Then.
 “Here's to the fight, brother.”
 There might not be a journey home.

-Justin Bieber just released an album entitled, Justice.
-The 7th track on the album, MLK Interlude, quotes an excerpt from a speech by Dr. King - “I say to you this morning, that if you have never found something so dear and so precious to you that you will die for it, then you aren't fit to live.
+It was Dr. King who said “I say to you this morning, that if you have never found something so dear and so precious to you that you will die for it, then you aren't fit to live.
 You may be 38 years old, as I happen to be, and one day some great opportunity stands before you and calls upon you to stand up for some great principle, some great issue, some great cause.
 And you refuse to do it because you are afraid.
 You refuse to do it because you want to live longer.
 You're afraid that you will lose your job, or you are afraid that you will be criticized or that you will lose your popularity, or you're afraid that somebody will stab you or shoot at you or bomb your house.
 So you refuse to take a stand.
 Well, you may go on and live until you are ninety, but you are just as dead at 38 as you would be then.
 And the cessation of breathing in your life is but the belated announcement of an earlier death of the spirit.
 You died when you refused to stand up for right.
 You died when you refused to stand up for truth.
-You died when you refused to stand up for Justice.”
+You died when you refused to stand up for Justice."

 Damn.
 By 27 I had stared down the possibility of my own death.
 Twice.
 I had been homeless.
-I had rebuilt and overcome and resurrected dreams I had every reason to give up for dead.
+I had watched my father incarcerated.
+I had known poverty, and disease, and near death and struggle.
+And I had rebuilt and overcome and resurrected dreams I had every reason to give up for dead.
 I had faced those experiences with a determination and a resolve of which I was proud, and, yet, I was haunted by the thought, “What have I stood for?
-What have I made my life a testament to?
+To what have I made my life a testament?
 What great principle, great issue, great cause have I stood up for, willing to risk death?
 What have I done worth remembering?
-What have I done for others?”
+What have I done so that OTHERS might LIVE?”

 A diagnosis of a disease that could come back at any time and for which there remain no effective treatments forced me to confront myself, to confront those questions.
 I have had to answer them as best as I could.
 How do we live a life such that when our end has come we need not cry for more time; nor spit fire, nor spout rain?
 Nor rage, rage.